 Frequently Asked Questions

-What can I do to avoid ovarian tumors ?
+What can I do to reduce the risk of Ovarian Tumors?

-- Pregnancy.
-The more full-term pregnancies a woman had, the lower her risk of ovarian and fallopian tube cancer.
+- Pregnancy: Having more full-term pregnancies can also reduce the risk of ovarian and fallopian tube cancer.